mazedlx/median/README.md

 [![Build Status](https://travis-ci.org/mazedlx/median.svg?branch=master)](https://travis-ci.org/mazedlx/median)

 # median
-Super simple PHP library for getting the median of array values (cn also calc the average of the array's elements).
+Super simple PHP library for getting the median of array values (can also calc the average of the array's elements).

 ## Installation and Usage